-Pastoral Care | Epsom College
+Wellbeing | Epsom College

 Epsom's Houses

-Each House is a physical building, offering a sense of sanctuary and community.
+Each house is a physical building, offering a sense of sanctuary and community.
 Each one is led by a Housemaster or Housemistress, alongside their Deputy and the all-important Matron.
 There are also Tutors, who look after 8 or 9 pupils.

 Learn more